shomix/2023-08-11-website-test/CONTRIBUTING.md

-# Contributing to Quizard (Frontend)
+# Contributing to Bonpay Finance Website (Frontend)

 <!-- Add a thank you message for new/existing contributors -->

-Welcome to QuizardHq!
+Welcome to Bonpay Finance!
 We appreciate your interest in contributing to our open-source project.
 Below are some guidelines to help you get started.

 To get an overview of the project, look at the [README.md](README.md) file.